Victory — Ridglan is shut down

 Beagles, after rescue.
 In homes.
 On couches.
 In their own backyards.
 Loved.

-Hundreds more are still waiting inside Ridglan.
-Tens of thousands more are bred for labs every year — at facilities like Marshall BioResources.
+Tens of thousands more are still bred for labs every year — at facilities like Marshall BioResources.
 Help free the rest →

 Press